Rel-incode/CristianaSantos/index.md

 Dissertation: [‘Ontologies for Legal Relevance and Complaints’](http://amsdottorato.unibo.it/7804/1/SANTOS_CRISTIANA_tesi.pdf)

 •*M.Sc. in Law*, 2012.
 School of Law, University of Minho,
-Dissertatio: ‘Artificial Intelligence and Online Dispute Resolution’
+Dissertation: ‘Artificial Intelligence and Online Dispute Resolution’

 **Contacts:**